William Hill (English architect): Career and works

-Hill's first recorded commission was in 1852 to build a terrace of nine houses, and his work for the next five years was at a similar, mundane level.
+Hill's first recorded commission was in 1852, for a terrace of nine houses, and his work over the next five years remained at a similar, relatively modest level.
 At this time most architects traditionally confined their works to the area close to their office.
-Hill was to gain commissions for more substantial buildings, and for gaining such commissions in other parts of the country.
-Webster identifies two reasons for this: the first was his willingness to enter competitions for the design of buildings in other parts of the country, and the second being his membership of the Methodist New Connexion.
-The latter movement arose from a schism within the Methodist Church, and was a movement that encouraged using an architect for their chapels who was one of their members.
+Hill, however, went on to secure commissions for more substantial buildings, including projects in other parts of the country.
+Webster identifies two reasons for this: first, his willingness to enter competitions for buildings outside his immediate region; and second, his membership of the Methodist New Connexion.
+The latter movement arose from a schism within the Methodist Church and encouraged the use of architects who were themselves members of the denomination.
 From this source came commissions for chapels in Leeds, Leicester, Dewsbury, Sheffield, Stockport, Halifax, Birmingham, Durham, and Hanley.
-Commissions came from other Nonconformist chapels, the Wesleyan Methodists, the Congregationalists, the Unitarians, the Baptists, the United Methodist Free Churches, and even for churches for the Church of England.
-The architectural styles he used for these chapels and churches were both Neoclassical and Gothic.
+Further commissions followed from other Nonconformist denominations—the Wesleyan Methodists, the Congregationalists, the Unitarians, the Baptists, and the United Methodist Free Churches—and even from the Church of England.
+The architectural styles he employed for these chapels and churches included both Neoclassical and Gothic.

 Hill's willingness to enter competitions further afield resulted in his gaining commissions for corn exchanges in Devizes, Wiltshire, Banbury, Oxfordshire, and Hertford, for which he produced broadly similar Neoclassical designs.
-Hill also entered competitions for new cemeteries, workhouses, town halls, poor law offices, Mechanics' Institutes, markets, and dispensaries.
-Following his success in some of these competitions, he also gained commissions for private houses.
+He also entered competitions for new cemeteries, workhouses, town halls, poor law offices, Mechanics' Institutes, markets, and dispensaries.
+Following his success in some of these competitions, he went on to receive commissions for private houses as well.

 Hill's major commissions were for two town halls.
-The first was for Bolton Town Hall, for which he won the competition for his design of a scaled-down version of Leeds Town Hall.
-He was awarded £120 for the design, which originally included no tower, but one was added later.
+The first was Bolton Town Hall, for which he won the competition with a design that was a scaled-down version of Leeds Town Hall.
+He was awarded £120 for the design, which originally included no tower, although one was added later.
 During its construction, Hill was assisted by a local architect, George Woodhouse, but the design was entirely Hill's.
-The final cost of the town hall came to £167,000, this being the most expensive town hall built up to that time.
-Ten years later, the counsellors of Portsmouth invited Hill to design a town hall in a similar style to that of Bolton, but on a larger scale.
-Hill's design for the town hall, now known as Portsmouth Guildhall, added ten domes at its corners to enliven its sky-line.
-The architectural historian Nikolaus Pevsner commented that it is "one of the grandest gestures of municipal pride".
+The final cost of the town hall was £167,000, making it the most expensive town hall built up to that time.

+Ten years later, the councillors of Portsmouth invited Hill to design a town hall in a similar style to Bolton's, but on a larger scale.
+His design for the building, now known as Portsmouth Guildhall, added ten domes at its corners to enliven the skyline.
+The architectural historian Nikolaus Pevsner described it as "one of the grandest gestures of municipal pride".